Cherbourg Project: Preparations

 Since sudden engine noise during the night of the escape would alert the French, the operation's commander, Captain Hadar Kimhi, ordered the boats' engines to be regularly started at nights, causing the inhabitants of Cherbourg to become accustomed to the noise.
 The local police visited the boats in response to inhabitants' complaints, and received the explanations that the electrical supply from the shore was not enough to warm the boats during the cold days of December.
 The boats received an authorization from the electrical company and police to operate their engines at night.
 The noise was loud with twenty Maybach main engines running.

 Meanwhile, the ZIM navigation company Europe Lines were approached to help in providing fuel, once the boats had left Cherbourg.
 Assistance was provided by Edmond Wilhelm Brillant, a retired navy officer and a naval architect.
-He designated MV Lea to provide fuel at Gibraltar and MV Nahariya as a backup in the Bay of Biscay (both general cargo ships that were available at that time).
+He designated MV Lea to provide fuel at Gibraltar and MV Nahariya as a backup in the Bay of Biscay, both general cargo ships that were available.
 The main difficulty at this stage of the plan was the conversion of MV Lea into a fuelling ship carrying 200,000 litres of light diesel fuel.
 This was solved by conversion of the ballast tank in the ship's bow and bottom into a fuel tank.

 The pump system was converted to operate as both a fire fighting and fuelling pump.
-Special high pressure hoses were used and a fuelling drill was developed prior sailing to the rendezvous point near Gibraltar.
+Special high pressure hoses were used.
+A fuelling drill was developed prior sailing to the rendezvous point near Gibraltar.
 According to international maritime regulations, MV Lea could not sail since safety regulations banned ships from carrying fuel in the bow as fuel vapour may cause an explosion.
 This issue was solved by Brillant with the aid of Kirstine shipyards and a Lloyd's Register surveyor.

-Additionally, a special filter was needed to make sure no dirt from tanks would contaminate the boat's tanks and engines.
+A special filter was needed to make sure no dirt from tanks would contaminate the boat's tanks and engines.
 This filter was improvised by Brillant.
 It was capable of fuelling five boats, but only two at a time were fuelled at the ship's stern.
 The overall conversion and drill took twelve hours.
 Other Zim divisions provided the Dan, a Ro-Ro ship sister of MV Nili, which would provide fuel near Lampedusa.
 The captain of MV Dan was Yosef Dror, a retired navy commander and Shayetet 13 commando frogman.
 In this case, tanker trailers were loaded in the ship's garage.
 These Zim ships sailed with additional crew made up of members of the Israeli Navy.